-In the eighties, a family was attached – stopping along the by-roads was simply too much of an interruption, too stressful (to the wife).
+In the eighties, a family was attached to my travels – stopping along the by-roads was simply too much of an interruption, too stressful (to the wife).
 I tried several times, but to stop and take a picture of some old structure was simply too much trouble for her – ‘getting there‘ once again was the point of our ride – a family destination, and I understood.

-I couldn’t help but to notice the structures along the way which had at one time thrived and supported so many locals and travelers.
+It wasn’t difficult to notice the structures along the way, the businesses which had at one time thrived and supported so many locals and travelers.

 On the eastern shore Interstate 95 replaced US Highway’s 17, 15, and 301 as major routes – these roads were the economy for local businesses and the activities which in-turn had sustained generations of families.

+In the South highway 441 was another more northern route through Georgia which was replaced by Interstate 75, altering the local impact of those visiting the south from Ohio, Michigan, and Wisconsin.
+No different than the great highways route-66 and highway 50 leading West to California.
 Once the interstates were complete it was rare for travelers to deviate onto the older highways, but occasionally it did happen.
-When I was in no particular hurry I searched for the trail of decaying and lost businesses that remained apparent for those interested.
+When in no particular hurry I continued to search the trail of decaying and lost businesses that remained.
+They are apparent for those interested.

 I suppose I was touched because my father was associated with the trucking industry, as a kid I was in the position to listen in to the ‘trucker’s stories’ while they sat around the truck stop savoring their coffee.
-What a bunch of characters the ‘drivers’ were, especially ‘Hambone,’ short in stature but rich in the tallest of tales – always captivating those around with his never ending stories of antic’s.
+What a bunch of characters the ‘drivers’ were, especially ‘Ham-bone,’ short in stature but rich in the tallest of tales – always captivating those around with his never ending stories of antic’s.

 This past summer I took a small ‘raft’ (pontoon) making my way down the Mississippi River to New Orleans (and then to Biloxi), 1800 miles worth (Raft The Mississippi) - lets just say it might have been practice for blogging a ride along some old highways, we’ll see.